-North of San Diego County lies the grape-rich region of Temecula, a fertile valley boasting 40-plus vineyards, dozens of tasting rooms and a relaxed vibe.
-Plan to stay for at least a weekend—you’ll want to take your time and fully experience wine-tasting, golfing, balloon rides and more.
+North of San Diego County lies the grape-rich region of Temecula, a fertile valley boasting 40-plus vineyards, dozens of tasting rooms, and an easy-living vibe.
+Plan to stay for at least a weekend—you’ll want to take your time and fully experience wine-tasting, golfing, balloon rides, and more.

 Visit Old Town

-Start by exploring Old Town Temecula’s 12 streets of antiques shops, galleries, brewpubs and restaurants.
-Water towers, wooden pavements and frontier-style shopfronts create a charming 1860s' Western façade—an homage to the town’s cattle ranching and railway-based past.
-Learn about Temecula’s history at the two-storey Temecula Valley Museum.
-Head over to Temecula Olive Oil Company to taste artisan olive oils in bold flavours such as roasted garlic or citrusy blood orange, and shop for lavender lotions and bath soaps at Temecula Lavender Company.
+Start by exploring Old Town Temecula’s 12 blocks of antique shops, galleries, brewpubs, and restaurants.
+Water towers, wooden sidewalks, and frontier-style storefronts create a charming 1860s Western façade—an homage to the town’s cattle ranching and railroading past.
+Learn about Temecula’s history at the two-story Temecula Valley Museum.
+Head over to Temecula Olive Oil Company to taste artisan olive oils in bold flavor profiles like roasted garlic or citrusy blood orange, and shop for lavender lotions and bath soaps at Temecula Lavender Company.

-Check out who’s playing at the Temecula Stampede, the West Coast’s largest country and western music venue, which offers free dance lessons at weekends.
+Check out who’s playing at the Temecula Stampede, the West Coast’s largest country and western music venue, offering free dance lessons on weekends.

 Enjoy E.A.T Marketplace

-Lunch on farm-fresh sandwiches and homemade coconut milk at E.A.T Marketplace (EAT stands for 'Extraordinary Artisan Table'), and make sure you save some room for turtle cheesecake.
-Chef Leah Delyte creates inventive dishes that use grass-fed beef and local Temecula edibles, plus plenty of gluten-free, vegan, vegetarian and paleo choices too.
+Lunch on farm-fresh sandwiches and homemade coconut milk at E.A.T Marketplace (EAT stands for “Extraordinary Artisan Table”), and be sure to save room for turtle cheesecake.
+Chef Leah Delyte makes inventive dishes with grass-fed beef and local Temecula edibles, plus plenty of gluten-free, vegan, vegetarian, and paleo choices.

 Stay at Temecula Creek Inn

 Spend the night at the Temecula Creek Inn, where you’ll sleep soundly on a plush bed overlooking the Santa Ana Mountains and Temecula Creek’s 27-hole championship course.
-Plan to tackle the fairway tomorrow, but for tonight, enjoy a glass of wine by the outdoor fire pits and farm-fresh flavours at Cork Fire Kitchen.
+Plan to tackle those greens tomorrow, but for tonight, enjoy a glass of wine by the outdoor fire pits and farm-fresh flavors at Cork Fire Kitchen.

 Explore in a Hot Air Balloon

-At dawn, head out for a fabulous airborne escapade as you join a party of hot-air balloons rising 450 metres above Temecula’s vineyards.
-Book a spot with California Dreamin’ Balloon Adventures, Magical Adventure Balloon Rides or A Grape Escape, and go up, up and away.
+At dawn, head out for a fabulous airborne escapade as you join the party of hot-air balloons rising 1,500 feet above Temecula’s vineyards.
+Book a spot with California Dreamin’ Balloon Adventures, Magical Adventure Balloon Rides, or A Grape Escape, then go up, up, and away.
 Your balloon is propelled by blasts of hot air and the whim of the wind (and your experienced pilot’s skill).
-Enjoy amazing views of citrus groves, vineyards and the distant mountains.
-After touching back down to earth, celebrate with a toast of sparkling wine.
+Enjoy amazing views of citrus groves, vineyards, and the distant mountains.
+After touching back down to earth, celebrate with a sparkling-wine toast.

 Taste at Wilson Creek Winery